 Kotlin Functions

-The purpose of functions in Kotlin is to encapsulate a piece of code that performs a specific task, allowing it to be reused multiple times and enhancing code readability.
-By dividing code into functions, developers can focus on writing reusable, self-contained, and testable code snippets.
+The purpose of functions in Kotlin is to encapsulate code that can be reused multiple times, enhancing readability.
+By dividing code into smaller functions, developers can write reusable, self-contained, and testable code snippets.

-In Kotlin, there are two types of functions: standard functions and extension functions.
+In Kotlin, there are two main types of functions:

-Standard functions are defined within classes or objects and are called using the object reference or the class name.
-They can access the class properties and manipulate their state.
+• Standard Functions: These are defined within classes or objects and are called using the object reference or class name.
+They have access to the properties of the class and can manipulate its state.

-Extension functions, on the other hand, allow adding new functions to existing classes without modifying their code.
-These functions are defined outside the class and act as if they were part of the class, enabling adding functionality to pre-existing classes.
+• Extension Functions: These allow adding new functions to existing classes without modifying their code.
+Defined outside the class, they act as if they were part of the class, providing additional functionality.

-A function in Kotlin is a named block of code that performs a specific task.
-In Kotlin, there are different types of functions: Kotlin Standard Library functions and user-defined functions.
+A function in Kotlin is a named block of code designed to perform a specific task.
+There are two main types of functions:

-Kotlin Standard Library functions are predefined functions that are built-in and provided by the Kotlin language.
-These functions cover a wide range of tasks such as string manipulation, mathematical operations, file handling, and more.
-They can be accessed directly without the need for any additional code.
+• Kotlin Standard Library Functions: These are built-in functions provided by the language, covering a range of tasks such as string manipulation, mathematical operations, and file handling.
+They are accessible without any additional code.

 Anatomy of a Kotlin Function